SmithWillSuffice/ohanga-pai/content/blog/29_ubinterested.md

 The currency is on the back-end to ensure fair distribution, not to generate the output.

-I know UBI is strong in Scandanavia, Alaska, Canada and South Africa.
+I know UBI is strong in Scandinavia, Alaska, Canada and South Africa.
 Please stay away from New Zealand, we don't want you phuckers around here destroying our politics (TOP Party get lost you bastard over-educated liberal elite wankers).

+Back to present day: we already have "adequate" social welfare programs for people who cannot or should not be working.
+The problem is not that the programs do not exist, the problem is *they are not fairly provisioned*.
+A UBI directly undermines the real economy capacity to provision these basic social services.

 ## Not a good argument - but who supports UBI?